Herbert Waldmann receives the Liebig Medal

 Herbert Waldmann is a leading protagonist in the field of chemical biology.
 At the interface between biology and chemistry, he combines methods from both disciplines and uses molecular probes as powerful tools for investigating biological phenomena.

 Currently Waldmann is working with his team on the development of so-called pseudo natural substances.
 In this novel approach, different natural substances are first reduced to their fragments which are then combined with each other in unprecedented ways.
-By this means, it was possible to develop completely new active substances that can, for example, stop the absorption of glucose in cancer cells.
+By this means, it was possible to develop completely new active substances that can, for example, stop the uptake of glucose in cancer cells.

 Since his appointment as Director at the MPI of Molecular Physiology and as Chair of Organic Chemistry at the TU Dortmund in 1999, Waldmann has contributed significantly to the development of Dortmund as a internationally renowned centre for chemical biology.
 He is the initiator of the Chemical Genomics Centre founded in 2005 in Dortmund, which the Max Planck Society runs together with research-driven pharmaceutical companies.
 As an author, Herbert Waldmann has published so far over 500 articles in renowned scientific journals.
 For his work in the field of chemical biology, he has been awarded numerous prizes and honors, such as the Otto Bayer Prize, the Emil Fischer Medal of the German Chemical Society Chemists (GDCh) and an Honorary Doctorate from Leiden University in the Netherlands.